MeoDen1/RAG-with-Unstructured-Data/README.md

 The system v3 is a re-implementation of [Microsoft GraphRAG](https://microsoft.github.io/graphrag/) and also from research paper: [From Local to Global: A Graph RAG Approach to Query-Focused Summarization](https://arxiv.org/abs/2404.16130).

-Different from traditional RAG approach, which getting answer from relevant chunks in the vector-store, the paper has provided a approach which using LLMs to create a knowledge graph based on an input corpus.
+Different from origin RAG approach, which getting answer from relevant chunks in the vector-store, the paper has provided a approach which using LLMs to create a knowledge graph based on an input corpus.
 The LLMs fist to identify the entities and relationships throughout the document, then generate a community summaries for all groups of closely-related entities.
 When a user enters a query, each community summary is used generate a partial answer, then all partial answers are aggregated into a final answer.

 ![image](.resources/Query-Focused-Summarization.png)

 With this approach, the system can provided more complete and detailed information from a large dataset or data collection.
-In traditional RAG system, the most relevant chunks to the query are retrieved for LLM.
+In origin RAG system, the most relevant chunks to the query are retrieved for LLM.
 However, those relevant chunks are not always able to form a fully needed information, especially in larger dataset.
 Beside, those chunks may provide partial information, while some chunks are totally irrelevant to the main point of the question.

 This implementation version is based on the paper's pipeline.
-However, unlike the [GraphRAG](https://github.com/microsoft/graphrag) source code which uses tables for data storage, this version utitlized Neo4j Graph Database, enhancing scalability and efficiency in graph operation.
+Unlike the [GraphRAG](https://github.com/microsoft/graphrag) source code which uses tables for data storage, this version utitlized Neo4j Graph Database, enhancing scalability and efficiency in graph operation.
+There are some limitations of this implementation:
+- From preprocessing to summarization and database storage, the pipeline relies heavily on the involvement of Large Language Models (LLMs).
+The choice of LLM and careful prompt fine-tuning are crucial to achieving more accurate extraction results and summaries.
+- This approach is designed for datasets containing information about or related to specific individuals, groups, or organizations.
+It is not suitable for storing generalized information, such as rules, laws, or factual data.